phha/homehost/README.md

   "movies": [], "music": [], "tv": []
 }
 ```
-Start homehost by running `yarn homehost` from the base directory.
-Server should open at `http://localhost:5000/`
+From the base directory, run `yarn homehost` to start homehost at `http://localhost:5000/`
 On the server, call `/api/generate` **once**.
-Wait for the async operation to finish and save
+Wait for the async call to finish and save
 There is no 'watch' or 'hot reload' feature for server media.
-Any adding or changing media files requires a json reset and rerunning `/api/generate`
+Adding or changing media files requires a json reset and rerunning `/api/generate`
 By default, `5000` is the node server port, `3000` is the react client port
 **NOTE:** `nodemon` will restart to file changes and interrupt async.
 Use `node server` instead for generating metadata